 The intention of being more present in our lives is continuing to grow and touch an increasing amount of people.
 I have friends who I never would have imagined practicing mindfulness who now sit in daily meditation.
 When I look at the Seattle Seahawks, think of our military veterans or politicians sitting in the “Quiet Caucus” room, I’m filled with a whole lot of hope.
-An increasing amount of apps like Meditation Studio are offering us simple paths to practicing anywhere, anytime.
-I’ll be launching a 6-month Course in Mindful Living where people will not only have the space and time to deeply integrate mindfulness into their lives, but get support in ways that haven’t been possible before.
+An increasing amount of apps like Yoga Studio are offering us simple paths to practicing anywhere, anytime.
+I’ll be launching a 6-month Course in Mindful Living where people will not only have space and time to deeply integrate mindfulness into their lives, but get support in ways that haven’t been possible before.
 In creating A Course in Mindful Living, I’ve based it on seven things I see mindful people do differently.

 One of the essential attitudes of mindfulness is a beginner’s mind.
 This is engaging something as if for the very first time.
 People who practice mindfulness bring this attitude with them throughout the day.
 When they take a shower, they might imagine it was the first time feeling the water, smelling the soap, or watching the steam as it shifts and changes before their eyes.
 Novelty is one of the fastest routes to creating new neural connections.